 Note: before using this tactic it’s important to first demonstrate the value of working with you to the client!
 A classic bad example would be cold-calling a client and saying “Hey, it’s David calling from Acme Co.
 Do you have a few minutes to talk?
 And if the answer is ‘no’ that’s ok.”
 As the buyer, I’d take that out every time!
 This approach is best used after outlining the value you add (e.g. the personalized approach outlined in section 2).
 That way, if your customer says no, at least the value of what they’re saying no to will be clear to them should they choose to reengage in the future.

 Bonus Video: Giving Them Permission Say ‘No’, Will Help Them Say ‘Yes

-The global COVID-19 pandemic has presented buyers and sellers around the globe with a myriad of challenges and opportunities.
+The pandemic has presented buyers and sellers around the globe with a myriad of challenges and opportunities.
 While businesses do their best to survive and thrive in this unprecedented climate, architecting our sales motion to bias towards empathy and kindness will no doubt pay huge emotional and commercial dividends when the smoke inevitably clears.

 We promise never to send you junk or share your email!
 Just helpful sales insights.